Davis Global Fund

 Julius Baer is a rare combination of a high-growth and high-return business.
 Over the last decade, revenue has compounded at 8% CAGR, and owner earnings at 11% CAGR.
-It does not operate in highcapital consumption businesses like investment banking, so the return on tangible equity has been north of 30%.
+It does not operate in high-capital consumption businesses like investment banking, so the return on tangible equity has been north of 30%.
 Julius Baer has enough scale to be competitive, but it is not large enough to suffer from diminishing growth.
 Furthermore, it has a meaningful presence in high-growth markets like India, Brazil, China, Hong Kong and Singapore, where wealth creation has a long runway.
-On average and over time, we expect high single-digit to low double-digit earnings growth and a 30%+ return on tangible equity to continue for the foreseeable future.
+On average and over time, we anticipate continued earnings growth for the foreseeable future.

-Due to its sensitivity to equity markets, Baer is currently trading at only 8x earnings and over 14% internal rate of return (IRR).
-Its high capital generation means that shareholder return is attractive; the cash dividend yield is 5.7%, and the company repurchases 3–4% of shares outstanding, while still retaining excess capital for disciplined mergers and acquisitions.
+Due to its sensitivity to equity markets, Julius Baer is currently trading at only 8x earnings and over 14% internal rate of return (IRR).
+Its high capital generation means that shareholder return is currently attractive; the cash dividend yield is 5.7%, and the company has been repurchasing 3-4% of shares outstanding, while still retaining excess capital for disciplined mergers and acquisitions.

 While the market faces challenging